metrix0/metrix0/README.md

 ### iMenuApp.com.br

-This project is currently active and has acquired active costumers and users throghout the world.
+🏆 This project is currently active and has acquired active costumers and users throghout the world. <br>
 A full-stack SaaS-style platform designed to for real-world product environment, including realtime data and transactions, authentication, database integration, and structured API communication.

 🔗 iMenu: imenuapp.com.br/mingos-burguer <br>